 Key features to look at are overall frame strength, size of tires (larger ones are much better on bumpy roads and sidewalks, as well as grass, dirt and sand) and handle length if you’re tall.
 Depending on where you need to store it, the folded size may also be a consideration, although the tougher units tend to have larger frames and don’t fold as compactly as more lightly-built wagons.

 Most are rated to carry 150 pounds, which is usually adequate (a case of beer or pop weighs a little under 20 pounds; canned goods are generally under a pound per can).
 In hot climates, you can put a cooler inside to carry meat and dairy products — I prefer a soft 24-can cooler for ease of storage, but I’ve seen people using hard coolers too.
 They’re not designed to carry kids or pets.

-I don’t have one, but I have numerous friends who do.
 You can buy collapsible wagons at most home improvement, outdoors and big-box stores — or on Amazon, of course.
 As with most things, tougher units that better stand up to everyday use are more expensive — how tough a wagon you need depends a lot on how you anticipate using it.

 Friends and a couple of readers have recommended two models:

 - Mac Sports Wagon on Amazon — this is their less rugged version (and less expensive), it folds up to just 8″ thick.
 Wheels are made for hard surfaces, not sand.
 Good for occasional use — Mac is a good brand; we have some of their collapsible chairs that are going on 10 years old and haven’t broken whereas other brands have broken in just a few years.